 Back at the hotel, the family is waiting for me.
 I quickly change out of my beach clothes and into a summer dress.
 We leave together for the breakfast feast.
 All six of us step into the elevator.

-Little Granddaughter turns to look at me.
+Jasmine turns to look at me.
 "Who's missing?"

 Once again, I'm taken aback.

-Daughter bends down and looks her daughter right in the eye.
+My daughter bends down and looks her daughter right in the eye.